alebaffa/blog-hugo/content/blog/one-month-in-iot.md

 I am spending time with machine/deep learning, but from the hardware point of view.
 As a pure software engineer I was interested to algorithms, neural networks, code and libraries, while now I am focused on how to run it on less powerful machines: the hardware you need, chip optimizations, performance, technical different between training and inference, differences/benefits of different GPUs, architectures, VPU, APU, CPU, FPGA, etc.. .

-Also, I discovered the [Eclipse IoT](https://iot.eclipse.org/) project and it's really cool (disclosure: [the group my company belongs to](https://iot.eclipse.org/working-group/) is one of the founding member).
+I discovered the [Eclipse IoT](https://iot.eclipse.org/) project and it's really cool (disclosure: [the group my company belongs to](https://iot.eclipse.org/working-group/) is one of the founding member).

-I am following closely the autonomous driving scenario here in Japan.
-I am learning lots of technical and market stuff about it.
+There are many other things I am following, both from market and technical point of view, and autonomous driving is one of those.

 I started to follow the so called [HyperConverged Infrastructure](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure) and it's super fascinating to see how IoT is influencing the R&D of lots of engineering fields.

 In conclusion: I am discovering entire new worlds.
 And I'm so happy.
 I feel I am in the right place at the right time, professionally speaking.